 Paul E. Pepe, M.D., M.P.H., a Professor with Tenure in Internal Medicine, Surgery, Pediatrics, Public Health & Emergency Medicine (EM) at UT Southwestern, is the City of Dallas Director of Medical Emergency Services for Public Safety, Public Health & Homeland Security.
-He is also is the jurisdictional Medical Director for the regional EMS system (about a quarter million annual 9-1-1 incidents, involving about 3,000 paramedics/first responders in Dallas and 18 surrounding cities) and is the Medical Director for the Dallas County EMS system and for special operations for the DFW Airport as well as the Dallas Police Dept. and the Dallas Metropolitan Medical Response System for counter-terrorism and disaster mitigation.
+He is also is the Regional Director for Out-of-Hospital Mobile Care Systems and Disaster/Event Preparedness in the Office of Health System Affairs.

 An extremely distinguished academician, he headed the clinical, administrative, academic and research programs in EM at UT Southwestern between 2000 and 2014 and was EM Chair at the Medical College of Pennsylvania Pittsburgh campus in the 1990s.